robocoder/production-json/README.md

 A list of paths that should not be deployed.

-If this property is not specified, no project files should be held back from deployment.
+If this property is not specified, all non-public files should be held back from deployment.

 Possible Applications:
 * an audit tool may confirm absence of these files